www.ironjacamar.orgCommunity Documentation

 IronJacamar has a system property called ironjacamar.rollback_on_fatal_error

-which is either a value of true
+which is either a value of true, false or a ',' separated list of

 pool names where setRollbackOnly